 Day 01: Arrive Lima (PERU)

-Day 02: Lima/Cusco (Flight)/Yucay (Drive)
+Day 03: Lima/Cusco (Flight)/Yucay (Drive)

-Day 03: Yucay
+Day 04: Yucay

-Transfer by bus to the train station of Ollantaytambo where the tour starts by train that goes through the fertile plain of the Urubamba valley and on to Aguas Calientes.
-From there, small busses drive up the steep mountain to the ruin town Machu Picchu.
-Called the Lost City of the Incas, this cultural heritage of mankind is a beautifully located impressive stone city constructed with a technique incredible for its era and even for present times.
-Stone upon stone, fitted together perfectly without any cement, with impressive delicacy, exquisite detail and discrimination worthy of the world’s greatest palaces.
+Transfer by bus to the train station of Ollantaytambo.
+A scenic journey ahead as we take a train through through the fertile plain of the Urubamba Valley and on to Aguas Calientes.
+From here, small busses drive up the steep mountain to the ruins of Machu Picchu*.
+Called the Lost City of the Incas, this cultural heritage of mankind is a beautifully located and impressive stone city constructed with a technique incredible for its era and even for present times.
+Here, stone upon stone has been fitted together perfectly without any cement, with impressive delicacy, exquisite detail and discrimination worthy of the world’s greatest palaces.
 There are many theories about Machu Picchu, but one thing is for sure - it is one of the most impressive sites in the world.
 Enjoy a guided visit of the ruins (approx. 2 hours) and return by shuttle bus to Aguas Calientes.

-Overnight: Hotel Eco Inn or Hotel Aranwa Cusco Boutique, Cusco (2 nights) (B)
+Overnight: Hotel Eco Inn (2020) Hotel Xima Cusco, Cusco (2 nights) (B)

-Day 05: Cusco
+Day 07: Cusco

-Day 08: Lima
+Day 08: Cusco/Lima (Flight)

 Day 09: Lima/Quito (Flight) (ECUADOR)